pmadinei/pmadinei/README.md

 🔭 I’m currently working on modeling of microstructure and self-organization of the brain serotonergic system

-🌱 I’m currently learning advanced Deep Learning applications in advanced super resolution microscopy imaging
+🌱 I’m currently acquiring knowledge of Deep Learning applications in advanced super resolution microscopy imaging

 👯 I’m looking to collaborate on applied Neuroscience advancements in Machine Learning domain